maniospas/smoll/docs/std.md

 ```rust
 get(robinhood_str_entry[], any[], cstr key) -> (any ptr {follows any ptr values.unsafe_ptr})
 ```
+Level of abstraction:

-Levels of abstraction: 2 to 8 (0 are builtins or raw C code, 1 calls those, etc.)
+1 to 8 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: